cheuklau/insight-zone-defense/README.md

 ## Conclusions

-In this project, we have automated the deployment of an existing application onto a highly reliable infrastructure.
-We used Terraform and Packer to write our infrastructure as code, added auto-scaling to our user-facing servers to handle fluctuations in traffic, and built redundant pipelines across multiple availability zones for increased fault tolerance.
+In this project, we have automated the deployment of an application onto AWS using a high-reliability infrastructure.
+We used Terraform and Packer to automate deployment, added auto-scaling to our user-facing servers to handle changes in traffic, and built redundant pipelines across multiple availability zones for increased fault tolerance.